gjungb/ngmigrate.github.io/_posts/2016-08-31-from-angular-module-to-ngmodule.md

 ### Root Component

-The main organization mechanism is still the component within Angular 2 but `ngModule` was introduce to make organizing and connecting components together much easier.
+The main organization mechanism is still the component within Angular 2 but `ngModule` was introduced to make organizing and connecting components together much easier.
 To parallel our Angular 1.x example, we will start by defining a top-level `AppComponent` that has a selector of `app`.

 {% highlight javascript %}
 // app.component.ts